erick-bergamini/plex/README.md

 ## Download the raw stuff

-- Install all your stuff on /opt
+- I install all my non distro things on /opt

 ```
 # cd /opt
 ```

-- Install filebot
+- Filebot!
+This is the best renaming tool (don't fool yourself by enabling rename on other tools)

 ```
 # mkdir -p /opt/filebot